B-Salinas/YGO-Duel-Academy-Deck-Builder/README.md

 - `/api/store/packs`

 ## Future Implementations
-- Allowing Users to select a pre-populated profile pictures upon account creation/new game.
+- Allowing Users to select pre-populated profile pictures upon account creation/new game.
 - Allowing Duelist to favorite cards in their trunk.
 - Dynamically rendering music, much like the in-game Deck Builder.